 8. Having Sex with the Pool

 Product Safety Australia warns that “Unsafe covers intended for or adapted for use on filter outlets or suction points in swimming pools or spas can come off and create the risk of trapping hair or parts of the body.”
-For a true report on the specific risks of trapping a gentleman’s “body part”, click here: Servicing the Pool.
+It’s just not worth it.

 9. Swallowing the Pool Water